Survey Studies in Reformed Theology

 Charles Hodge (Systematic Theology, volume 1, pp26-27) says “All who die in infancy are saved.”
 In support of this idea he reasons by the principle that, “it is more congenial with the nature of God to bless than to curse, to save than to destroy.”
 He calls Judgment the “strange work” of God.
 The work in which God delights is his work of redemption and victory.
 He cautions against placing limitations upon the work of Christ other than what is explicitly revealed in God’s word.
 He adds, “All the descendants of Adam, except Christ, are under condemnation; all the descendants of Adam, except those of whom it is expressly revealed that they cannot inherit the kingdom of God, are saved.”

-We could consider adding to the class of those who die in infancy, all who are similarly physically unable to receive with the senses or to mentally process the outward call of God.
-If the salvation of all who die while unable to receive the outward call is possible, then the number of souls redeemed and united eternally in Christ will be far beyond our imagination.
+Along with those who die in infancy, we could consider all who are similarly physically unable to receive the word through the senses, or who are mentally unable process the outward call of God.
+If it’s possible that all who die while unable to receive the outward call can be saved, then the number of souls redeemed in Christ is far beyond our imagination.

 W. G. T. Shedd goes further.
 He remarks (Dogmatics II p707f) that this section of the Confession (10:3) “is commonly understood to refer not merely, or mainly to idiots and insane persons, but to such of the pagan world as God pleases to regenerate without the use of the written revelation.”